 Procarta’s new class of antibiotics targets ESKAPE superbugs

-(BOSTON, MA) – CARB-X is awarding Procarta Biosystems, a UK-based biotech company, up to US$2.2 million in non-dilutive funding with the possibility of $7.0 million more if certain project milestones are met, to develop a new class of antibiotics to treat Gram-negative ESKAPE pathogens.
+(BOSTON: September 17, 2019) – CARB-X is awarding Procarta Biosystems, a UK-based biotech company, up to US$2.2 million in non-dilutive funding with the possibility of $7.0 million more if certain project milestones are met, to develop a new class of antibiotics to treat Gram-negative ESKAPE pathogens.
 The new antibiotics are based on Procarta’s oligonucleotide antimicrobial platform.
 While still in preclinical development, if eventually approved for use in patients, Procarta’s PRO-202 antibiotics could be used to treat serious infections associated with complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI).

 “CARB-X selects innovative projects that target the most serious drug-resistant bacteria and that could, if successful, be a leap forward in the fight against deadly drug-resistant superbugs,” said Kevin Outterson, Executive Director of CARB-X, which is based at the Boston University School of Law.
 “We are making steady progress in supporting antibacterial innovation, but we know that much more is needed.
 The Procarta project is the type of cutting-edge innovation that can make headway against the global threat of drug-resistant bacteria.”
 CARB-X is a consortium led by Boston University and funded by a global partnership.